adrian-ticala/JS-quote-generator/README.md

 2. Open the "index.html" file in a web browser.
 3. Click the "Random Joke" button to fetch a random joke from the custom joke generator API.
 4. The generated joke will be displayed in the joke area on the web page.
-5. Click the "Generate Joke" button again to fetch a new joke from the API.
+5. Click the "Random Joke" button again to fetch a new joke from the API.

 ## Customization